lizareed5/phase-1-project/README.md

 The Record Rater app allows users to view albums and songs on the homepage, like/unlike the album, add a rating, add a review, add a new album, and delete an album.
 * User can view the songs/albums of artist
 * User can add a new review
+* User can add a new rating and the website will take an average of all ratings
 * User can add a new album
 * User can like/unlike an album
 * User can delete an album